Schaefer et al. 2020 — Cadmium: Mitigation strategies to reduce dietary exposure

 - Cooked liver: 38 µg/kg

-- Vegetables, nuts and oilseeds, spices, coffee, tea, cocoa: 0.1–4.8 mg/kg (range covers all these categories together)
+- Crustaceans/mollusks, organ meats (liver, kidney), vegetables, nuts and oilseeds, spices, coffee, tea, and cocoa: mean Cd concentrations 0.1–4.8 mg/kg (range applies collectively to these categories, not per category)

 Dietary exposure estimates:

-- Adults: diet accounts for approximately 90% of cadmium exposure (non-smokers)
+- Adults: diet accounts for approximately 90% of cadmium exposure (non-smokers; p.
+261)

-- Children estimated to have twofold higher relative Cd intake than adults (EFSA)
+- Children, especially infants and toddlers, estimated to have twofold higher relative Cd intake than adults (Clemens et al., 2013; EFSA, 2009, as cited; p.
+262)

 Methods (brief)

 Concise review (not a systematic meta-analysis).
-Primary source synthesis from JECFA 2011, EFSA 2009/2011/2014, ATSDR 2012, and the FDA TDS 2014–2016 dataset (Spungen, 2019).
+Primary source synthesis from JECFA 2011, EFSA 2009/2011/2014, ATSDR 1999/2012, and the FDA TDS 2014–2016 dataset (Spungen, 2019).
 No original measurements.
-Authors are FDA CFSAN staff; work supported through Oak Ridge/DOE-FDA interagency agreement.
-Published in a peer-reviewed journal (Wiley/IFT).
+Authors are FDA CFSAN staff; work supported through Oak Ridge Institute for Science and Education / DOE–FDA interagency agreement.
+Published in a peer-reviewed journal (Wiley/Institute of Food Technologists).
 Evidence tier elevated to A because (a) FDA-affiliated authorship with institutional review, (b) published peer-reviewed synthesis of primary government data, and (c) direct relevance to FDA Toxic Element Working Group efforts.

 Implications

-Courses: The exposure hierarchy (soil → plant → human), the factors modulating bioavailability (iron/zinc/calcium deficiency amplifying absorption), and the population-specific risk (children, women of childbearing age, vegetarians) are core cadmium course content.
+Courses: The exposure hierarchy (soil → plant → human), the factors modulating bioavailability (iron/zinc/calcium deficiency reported to amplify absorption up to 10-fold per the Reeves & Chaney 2008 review cited), and the population-specific risk (children, women of childbearing age, diabetics, vegetarians) are core cadmium course content.
 The EFSA and JECFA TWI/PTWI benchmark comparisons provide regulatory context.